Church of St Owen, Bromham

 The church is a 17th-century building and stands in a parkland setting.
-There is an alabaster tomb and a triple brass in the chancel.
+There is an alabaster tomb and a triple monumental brass in the chancel.

 History

-Pre-18th Century
+Pre-18th century

 The north wall dates from the 13th century, while the tower dates from the 15th century.

-18th Century
+18th century

 In 1740, Lord Trevor donated a library collection to the church, which used to be upstairs.

-19th Century
+19th century

 The church's adjoining Dyve chapel was built in 1868.
 Some window restorations were also made in the same year.

-20th Century
+20th century

 In 1906, a fire badly damaged the church, though repairs were made.

 On 13 July 1964 the church became a Grade I listed building.

 Architecture

 The church has a chancel, a north aisle, and chapel on the north side.
 There are two-storey porches on both the north and south sides, as well as a west tower and stair turret.